btoul11/Smart-passenger-detection-system/README.md

 ## Mechanical / Operating Principle

-1. The FSR sensor is placed under the seat and continuously outputs an analog pressure reading to the Arduino.
+1. The seat pressure sensor pad — a multi-point resistive pressure sensor designed for car seat/seatbelt applications — is placed under the seat cushion and continuously outputs an analog pressure reading to the Arduino.
 2. While the engine state is ON, the system displays the normal operating status and does not raise alerts.
 3. When the engine state changes to OFF, the system enters **monitoring mode** and checks the seat sensor reading.
 4. The reading is compared against two calibrated threshold values to account for natural sensor fluctuation: